postersw/AndersonIsland/ReadMe.txt

 GIT CREATE NEW BRANCH
 	1. Merge current branch (e.g. Ver18) into Master:
+		1. Select 'Branches" Menu
-		1. Switch Current branch to Master: Screen "Branches".
+		2. Switch Current branch to Master: Screen "Branches".
 Select 'master'.
-		2. Select Merge.
+		3. Select Merge.
 Then set Merge from Branch "xxxx (e.g. Ver18)"  Into current Branch "Master" and commit changes after merging.
+		4. Sync.
 	2. Create new branch (e.g. Ver19)
+		1. Select "Branches" menu
+		2. Actions-> Create New Local Branch
-	3. Download new branch to each PC.
+		3. Fill in new branch name (e.g. Ver19) and then source branch (Master)
+		4. After branch appears in the Branches list select the branch, right click, and select "Publish Branch".
+ 		   Then it will appear in the 'remotes/origin' list.
+	3. New branch will be on this PC.
+Be sure to Publish it from the Branches screen.
+Be sure to use it on other PCs.
-	4. Switch Build to new branch (e.g. Ver19)
+	4. Switch phonegap.build to new branch (e.g. Ver19)

 WEB DEBUG/BUILD
 	Upload to anderson-island.org using godaddy.com file interface.